Kurento/kurento/source/user/writing_applications.rst

 Communicating client, server and Kurento
 ----------------------------------------

-As can be observed in the figure above, a Kurento application involves interactions among three main modules:
+As can be observed in the figure below, a Kurento application involves interactions among three main modules:

 - **Client Application**: Involves the native multimedia capabilities of the client platform plus the specific client-side application logic.
 It can use Kurento Clients designed for client platforms (for example, Kurento JavaScript Client).